Bridging inflation and reheating: chiral gravitational waves from aHz to GHz: Chiral primordial GWs from inflation to reheating

 where R and L refer to the right- and left-handed polarizations, respectively.
 The circular polarization tensors $e_{ij}^A(\mathbf{k})$ are defined as $e^{R}_{ij} \equiv (e^{+}_{ij} + i e^{\times}_{ij} )/\sqrt{2}$ and $e^{L}_{ij} \equiv (e^{+}_{ij} - i e^{\times}_{ij} )/\sqrt{2}$, where $e^{+,\times}_{ij}$ are linear polarization tensors.
 Hence, $e_{ij}^A(\mathbf{k})$ satisfies $\epsilon^{abc} \hat{k}_a e_{cl}^A = i \lambda_A e^{A b}_{l}$, with $\lambda_{\rm{R},\rm{L}}= 1, -1$ showing the helicity dependence.
 The mode function satisfies the following EoM from the action~\eqref{eq:action},

 where the term $\lambda_A\dot{\phi}/\Lambda$ manifests the parity violation.
 From the last term in Eq.~\eqref{eq:eom_hk}, it is evident that the tachyonic instability on subhorizon scales, $(k/a)(k/a+\lambda_A\dot{\phi}/\Lambda)<0$ with $|\dot{\phi}/\Lambda| \gtrsim \mathcal{O}(H)$, can arise in $h_{k}^{R}$ (and $h_{k}^{L}$ for $\dot{\phi} > 0$).
-This occurs during reheating but does not happen during inflation, as constrained by the backreaction effect, as discussed below. \footnote{Enhancement can also be understood through the concept of a chemical potential, which offers a clear physical interpretation of particle production during inflation (For more details, see e.g., Refs.~\cite{Wang:2019gbi, Bodas:2020yho, Sou:2021juh, Tong:2022cdz}).
-The PV term in~\eqref{eq:action} is similar to the chemical potential considered in Ref.~\cite{Tong:2022cdz}, which is used to enhance the cosmological collider signal.
+This occurs during reheating but does not happen during inflation, as constrained by the backreaction effect, as discussed below. \footnote{ The PV term in~\eqref{eq:action} is similar to the chemical potential considered in Ref.~\cite{Tong:2022cdz}, which is used to enhance the cosmological collider signal.
 The chemical potential typically induces a frequency-dependent mass shift, making one particle mode easier to produce than the other.
 In our case, right-handed GWs are produced more readily than left-handed GWs.}